caseykneale/ChemometricsTools.jl/README.md

 Currently K-means and basic clustering metrics are on board.
 Hey if you want clustering methods check out Clustering.jl!
 They've done an awesome job.

 ## Time Series/Soft-Sensing
-Right now echo state networks are on board.
+Right now Echo State Networks are on board.
 Lot's to do there!

 ## Specialized tools?
-You might be saying, ridge regression, least squares, logistic regression, KNN, PCA, etc, isn't this just a machine learning library with some preprocessing tools for chemometrics?
+You might be saying, ridge regression, least squares, logistic regression, K-NN, PCA, etc, isn't this just a machine learning library with some preprocessing tools for chemometrics?
 If that's what you wanna use it for be my guest.
-Seems kinda wrong/inefficient to pycall scikit learn to do basic machine learning/analysis anyways...
+Seems kinda wrong and inefficient to PyCall scikit learn to do basic machine learning/analysis anyways...
+I'll be buffing up the machine learning methods available as time allows.

-But, we have some specialized tools for chemometricians in special fields.
-For instance, fractional derivatives for the electrochemists (and the adventurous), Savitsky Golay smoothing, curve resolution, bland-altman plots, and there are certainly plans for a few other tools for chemical data that packages in other languages have left out.
+But, the package does have some specialized tools for chemometricians in special fields.
+For instance, fractional derivatives for the electrochemists (and the adventurous), Savitsky Golay smoothing, curve resolution for forensics, bland-altman plots, etc. There are certainly plans for a few other tools for analyzing chemical data that packages in other languages have seemingly left out.
 More to come.
 Stay tuned.

 ## ToDo:
   - Peak finding algorithms
-  - BTEM, ...
+  - BTEM / from scratch Simulated Annealing Optimizer, ...
   - Fast decision trees...
   - Time Series / soft-sensing stuff / Recursive regression methods
+  - Generic interval based ensemble model code.
   - SIMCA, N-WAY PCA, and N-WAY PLS
+  - Hyperspectral data preprocessing
   - ...
 Writing the Docs for all the code...
   - ...
 Writing hundreds of unit tests ...
   - ... ...
 Finding dozens of bugs ... ...
+  - Maybe add Design of Experiment tools (Partial Factorial design, simplex, etc...)
+  - Maybe add electrochemical simulations and optical simulations?